connorrothschild/v5/posts/rainmaker.md

 ## Making Earth Habitable

 The project was a fun one to work on, and we're really proud of the result.
-Check out Rainmaker [here](https://rainmaker.com/)—and as always, get in touch with us at [Asimov Collective](https://asimovcollective.com/) with your design and development needs.
+Check out Rainmaker [here](https://rainmaker.com/).